pkflash/nautilus/sample-nautilus-desktop-gui/README.md

 # Nautilus GUI Setup

+## TLDR

+Copy this folder, then inside each file, change instrances of "j" with your initial, and then create the storage, then cache, then desktop, then desktop-ingress.
+Finally, go to the url mentioned in the desktop-ingre

 ## Basics/Resources

 WARNING: Before beginning this guide, please have a basic understanding of nautilus and have it setup on your computer.
 A quick start can be found here: https://docs.nationalresearchplatform.org/userdocs/start/quickstart/.
 To get namespace access, please email lgilpin@ucsc.edu.